What is an AI meeting summary and which tools do it best

 Fireflies: Best for high-volume sales teams

 Bot joins as a named participant and stores audio in the cloud.
 Strongest fit for sales-led teams running high call volumes who need CRM sync, searchable transcripts across reps, and conversation analytics and speaker sentiment tracking.
 Zapier and native CRM integrations make pipeline hygiene straightforward at scale.
-The visible bot entry and cloud audio storage make it a poor fit for confidential conversations where participant candor matters.
+Audio is stored in the cloud, which suits teams that need playback but adds retention obligations for confidential conversations.

 Fathom: Best for call coaching and playback

 Free tier makes it accessible for individual contributors who need a no-cost option with decent summary quality.
 Works best for internal team calls and structured sales demos where audio playback is needed for coaching or legal reference.
-Works with major video call platforms (Zoom, Meet, Teams), and the bot-join model triggers the same recording dynamic as other bot-based tools, which affects how people communicate in high-stakes external meetings.
+Works with major video call platforms (Zoom, Meet, Teams), and joins the call as a participant to capture audio.

 Otter: Best for live transcription and team collaboration

 Strong for live transcription during in-person or hybrid meetings, with live captions visible during Zoom and Google Meet sessions.
 Best suited for teams who want shared live notes during workshops, all-hands sessions, or academic settings.
-The shared-visibility model reduces its usefulness for one-on-one founder calls or executive conversations where a live participant-facing transcript changes the tone of the exchange.
+The shared-visibility model is built for group note-taking rather than one-on-one founder calls or executive conversations.

 Granola: Best for confidential, high-judgment conversations

 The right tool depends on what your meetings require.
 For high-volume sales pipelines where coaching metrics and audio replay matter, Fireflies or Fathom serve that need well.
-For conversations where discretion and human judgment are the deciding factors, the sections below explain how Granola's approach works in practice.
+For conversations where your own judgment shapes what matters in the notes, the sections below explain how Granola's approach works in practice.

 Extracting key signals from founder calls